devmart10/www/README.md

-# www
+# Welcome to my site!
-Website on the school servers
+This is a website I have that I'm using through the CalPoly servers